Tacoma South Sewerage Upgrade

 What process do I need to follow for the installation of this sewerage system?

-At this stage, construction is anticipated to commence early 2019.
+At this stage, construction is anticipated to commence late 2022.
 Once construction dates have been confirmed, Council will advise residents of the project schedule.

 What disruption should I expect when the PSS is being constructed?